Getting Started

 Container Practice

-You can create a fresh virtual machine, or use the following Docker container for testing.
-Create a d13 directory with a Dockerfile:
+You can create a new VM or use the following Docker container for testing.
+Create a d13 directory and a Dockerfile:

 FROM debian:13